Optional Course (Beginner, Pre-intermediate and Intermediate) of Japanese Language (free of charge)

 - A student with an average academic score of 9,50 or higher, will receive 30 points;

 - A student with an average academic score between 8,50 - 9,50 will receive 20 points;

 - A student with an average academic score between 7,50 - 8,50 will receive 10 points;

 - A student with an average academic score less than 7,50 will not receive any points.

 - A student whose mother tongue is English or has a proficiency level equivalent to CEFR C1 or C2, will receive 20 points;

-- A student with an English proficiency level equivalent to CEFR B2, will receive 15 points;
+- A student with an English level equivalent to CEFR B2 or a student who studies all courses in English, will receive 15 points;

 - A student who studies all courses in English will receive 15 points;